surendran893/Digital_WholeSale/HELP.md

 * Step1:
   Download wiremock and run the below command  or Use the wiremock jar in the repo.
-  Place the  json file in mapping folder of wiremock for stubbing.
+  Place the  json file in mapping folder of wiremock for stubbing which is available in resource folder
 * java -jar wiremock-jre8-standalone-2.35.0.jar --port 8081 --verbose

 * Run the application and try with given url for the result.
 All are GET Method.